The Re-Imagined David Geffen Hall

 “The new David Geffen Hall building, with its greater audience intimacy, flexible acoustics, and variable stage configurations, will enable us to diversify our programming presentations to reflect our 21st-century musical world.
 This project marks an exciting new chapter in New York’s musical and artistic life, one that will brightly illuminate the future and the sublime creations from the past.”Jane Moss, Ehrenkranz Artistic Director, Lincoln Center

 Designed originally by Max Abromovitz in 1962, the hall has gone under multiple renovations over the decades.
 These efforts have attempted to address the—still unresolved—acoustical challenges.
-However, re-imagined, and set to open in 2024, the new David Geffen Hall will offer an immersive experience.
-Highly flexible and future-oriented, it will accommodate both orchestra initiatives and experimental performances.

 |Client||Lincoln Center and New York Philharmonic|